jjjilot/PatternAuth/docs/README.md

 npm install # (only for first time running website) npm start
 ```
 The second installation can be found by navigating to src/ios_app.
 This directory contains a directory with the iOS app source code and a README.
-To install the Ios app on your phone, you must have access to an Ios device and have downloaded Xcode onto your machine, which requires a MacOS machine.
+To install the iOS app on your phone, you must have access to an iOS device and have downloaded Xcode onto your machine, which requires a MacOS machine.
 To install the PatternAuth app, connect your Ios device to your machine (through wired connection) and follow the directions in the ios_app README.